-If you look up the best time to visit South Korea, fall is typically the answer that appears and for some very good reasons.
+Mapping out a South Korea Fall Travel itinerary is a tough job because you’re visiting during an awesome time of year.
 The temperatures are cooling down from the super hot summer.
-Also, the leaves are starting to turn, which is especially wonderful in a place as full of natural beauty as Korea.
-We’ve reached out to some experts to help pin down the best places to visit and are absolutely grateful for their help.
-Let’s scope out some beaches, foliage, and parks that make up the best places to visit during fall in South Korea.
-Are you ready?
+Also, the leaves are starting to turn, which is especially wonderful in a place as full of natural beauty as this country.
+We’ve reached out to some experts to help pin down the best places to visit in Korea are absolutely grateful for their help.
+Let’s scope out some beaches, foliage, and parks that make up this ultimate South Korea fall travel guide for visitors and expats, alike.

-Alright, so Bijindo isn’t so much for seeing the fall leaves as it is checking out epic sunsets and chilling on an island off the south coast.
+Alright, so Bijindo Island isn’t so much for seeing the fall leaves as it is checking out epic sunsets and chilling on an island off the south coast.
 Accessible via Tongyeong, Bijindo is one of the coolest islands in South Korea.
 Fall is a great time to visit because the summer crowds have moved on to warmer waters elsewhere.
 You’re also able to camp closer to the water than most designated sites will allow.
 Tell me that you hated it and I’ll be mildly heartbroken.
-I’ll still consider Bijindo a wonderful place to enjoy during any season but especially fall in South Korea.
+I’ll still consider Bijindo a wonderful place to enjoy throughout the year but especially fall in South Korea.

 Megan Indoe, BoboandChichi.com

-Not only should Seoul’s Changdeokgung Palace be on your must-see list because it’s a UNESCO World Heritage Site, but it’s also one of the most beautiful places to visit during the fall season in Korea.
+Changdeokgung Palace should be on your list of things to do in Seoul, not just because it’s a UNESCO World Heritage Site. it’s also one of the most beautiful places to visit in the fall in Korea.
 Stroll through the secret garden and experience the gorgeous array of colors during the changing of the leaves.
 Paired with the beautiful traditional Korean architecture you feel like you’re in a famous painting.
 Make sure you bring your camera, you won’t want to miss capturing the beauty of this spot during this special time of year.

 Lindsay Mickles, The Neverending Wanderlust